Lifka/hacking-resources/tools.md

  * [IDA Pro](https://www.hex-rays.com/products/ida/)
  * [Online Disassembler](https://onlinedisassembler.com/odaweb/)
  * [radare2](https://github.com/radareorg/radare2): UNIX-like reverse engineering framework and command-line toolset.
+ * [Tenet - A Trace Explorer for Reverse Engineers](https://github.com/gaasedelen/tenet): Tenet is an IDA Pro plugin for exploring execution traces.
+The goal of this plugin is to provide more natural, human controls for navigating execution traces against a given binary.
+The basis of this work stems from the desire to research new or innovative methods to examine and distill complex execution patterns in software.

 #### DNS monitoring
  * [DNSQuerySniffer](https://www.nirsoft.net/utils/dns_query_sniffer.html): It is a network sniffer utility that shows the DNS queries sent on your system.
 For every DNS query, the following information is displayed: Host Name, Port Number, Query ID, Request Type (A, AAAA, NS, MX, and so on), Request Time, Response Time, Duration, Response Code, Number of records, and the content of the returned DNS records.